wp-plugins/funifier/readme.txt

 == Description ==

-Para conhecer mais sobre como gamificar seu site, acesse o site www.funifier.com!
+To learn more about how gamification your site, visit www.funifier.com!

 == Installation ==

-1. Faça o upload do arquivo funifer.zip no menu Plugins -> Adicionar Novo;
+1. Upload the funifer.zip file in Plugins menu -> Add new;
-2. Ative o plugin após a instalação;
+2. Activate the plugin after installation;
-3. Edite o contúdo do HTML em Configurações -> Funifier
+3. Edit the HTML content in Settings -> Funifier.

 == Frequently Asked Questions ==